int128/devops-compose/README.md

 # devops-compose

-A docker-compose to setup following containers quickly.
+A docker-compose to setup following tools in a few minutes.

 * JIRA software
 * GitBucket